-Pre Appointment Checks for other Appointments
+5 Pre Appointment Checks for Other Appointments

-Self employed
+5.1 Self employed

-Any worker or contractor who is self-employed e.g. self-employed music peripatetic, are subject to the same pre-employment checks as those who are employed by the school.
-Recruiting managers must refer all appointments of self-employed staff to HR who can advise what vetting is required, and will ensure all required checks are undertaken before they start work for the school.
+Any worker or contractor who is self-employed e.g. self-employed music peripatetic or sports coaches, are subject to the same pre-employment checks as those who are employed by the school.
+Recruiting managers must refer all appointments of self-employed staff to The People Team who can advise what vetting is required and will ensure all required checks are undertaken before they start work for the school.

-Supply/Agency Staff
+5.2 Supply/Agency Staff

-Employees of Supply or Recruitment agencies, who will work at the School are subject to the same preemployment checks as the School completes for its own staff, including a barred list check as necessary depending on whether the employee will be engaged in regulated activity (which includes if regularly working in School with the opportunity for contact with children).
+Employees of Supply or Recruitment agencies, who will work at the School are subject to the same pre-employment checks as the School completes for its own staff, including a barred list check as necessary depending on whether the employee will be engaged in regulated activity (which includes if regularly working in School with the opportunity for contact with children).

 The School must obtain written notification from the agency/employer that they have carried out all the necessary checks to the extent relevant to that person: identity, enhanced disclosure, right to work in the UK, references, medical fitness, previous employment history verification, barred list check, prohibition, qualifications, overseas checks, disqualification under the Childcare Act 2006.
 The School must be provided with a copy of the DBS disclosure, whether or not it discloses any information, before the individual commences their duties.
-Recruiting/contracting managers must inform HR of all such appointments and provide the written confirmation for HR to confirm checks acceptable, or HR will contact the agency/employer directly on the manager's behalf.
+Recruiting/contracting managers must inform People Team of all such appointments and provide the written confirmation for People Team to confirm checks acceptable, or The People Team will contact the agency/employer directly on the manager's behalf.
 The individual's identity must also be checked on arrival to ensure the checks carried out by the agency were on the same person.